vmayoral/robot_hacking_manual/1_case_studies/3_turtlebot3/README.md

 ### Dockerized environment
 Like in previous cases, when possible, we'll facilitate a Docker-based environment so that you can try things out yourself!
 Here's this one:

+**NOTE**: RTI Connext setup process has been commented so you'll need to go ahead, uncomment that block in the Dockerfile and build at your own risk.

 ```bash
 # Build